$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Methods

 Following Somnath \etal~\cite{somnath2021learning}, \ours derives the bond representations as follows,

 where $\text{Abs}(\cdot)$ represents the absolute difference; $U_i^b$'s ($i$=1,2,3,4) are the learnable parameter matrices. \ours uses the sum and the absolute difference of embeddings of the connected atoms to capture the local neighborhood structure of bond $\bond_{ij}$.
 Meanwhile, the two terms are both permutation-invariant to the order of $\atomEmb_i$ and $\atomEmb_j$, and together can differentiate the information in $\atomEmb_i$ and $\atomEmb_j$.
-In the case of \oursb, the bond representations are derived by replacing the atom embeddings ${\atomEmb}_i$ and ${\atomEmb}_j$ with the enriched atom representations ${\atomEmb}^\prime_i$ and ${\atomEmb}^\prime_i$ calculated as in the Equation~\ref{eqn:enrich}.
 With the bond representation, \ours calculates a score for each bond $\bond_{ij}$ as follows,

 where $\hidden_p$ is the representation of the product graph \graphp calculated as in Equation~\ref{eqn:pool}; $\vect{q}^b$ is a learnable parameter vector and $Q_1^b$ and $Q_2^b$ are the learnable parameter matrices. \ours measures how likely bond $\bond_{ij}$ is a \bondfmC using $s^b(\bond_{ij})$ by looking at the bond itself (i.e., $\bondEmb_{ij}$) and the structure of the entire product graph (i.e., $\hidden_{p}$). \ours scores each bond in \molp and selects the most possible \bondfmC candidates $\{\bond_{ij}\}$ with the highest scores. \ours breaks each product at each possible \bondfmC into synthons, and thus can generate multiple possible reactions.